 Future reflector possibilities - In the future it may be possible to use nano-technology to produce ultra-thin reflectors.
-Assuming in the future that we have a 1 nm thick graphene reflector that is optimized for our laser, the reflector mass (currently assumed to be 10 μ m thick plastic with multi-layer dielectric) will decrease by 104 leading to a 100 times increase in velocity for a probe dominated by reflector mass.
-Correspondingly we could increase the reflector size by a factor of 100 for the same mass reflector as our baseline 10 μ m thick plastic.
-This would lead to a 100 fold increase in speed for the same mass as for the baseline reflector (10 μ m thick plastic film).
+Assuming in the future that we have a 1 nm thick graphene reflector that is optimized for our laser, the reflector mass (currently assumed to be 10 μm thick plastic with multilayer dielectric) will decrease by 10^4 leading to a 100 times increase in velocity for a probe dominated by reflector mass.
+Correspondingly we could increase the reflector size by a factor of 100 for the same mass reflector as our baseline 10 μm thick plastic.
+This would lead to a 100 fold increase in illumination distance L_0 (Eq 17 or 19) which would lead to a factor of 10 increase in speed for the same mass as for the baseline reflector (10 μm thick plastic film).
 This is true in the non-relativistic limit and clearly has implications for pushing towards relativistic probes.